 The Bitcoin infrastructure has grown significantly, and owning some Bitcoins today can turn out to be pretty useful...
 Read more

 Whether it’s new enterprises looking to cater to Bitcoin enthusiasts, or already-existing businesses adapting to the market, there’s no shortage of legitimate places for you to spend your Bitcoins.
 Here’s a list of 20.

 The University of Nicosia in Cyprus recently announced that they would begin accepting Bitcoins as payment for tuition and other fees.
 This makes the University of Nicosia the first university in the world to accept Bitcoins as payment.

 BitPremier is a luxury Bitcoin-only marketplace, where you can find anything from high-performance sports cars to works of art and even real estate.

 Gyft lets you buy, recieve, redeem and send digital gift cards for over 200 retailers, including Amazon, Sears, Target and GameStop.
 The best thing?
 You can buy these gift cards using Bitcoins.

 CoinMap is a map of more than 900 (at the time of writing) Bitcoin-friendly businesses all across the world, including restaurants, pubs, cafes and bakeries.
-Some examples include Pembury Tavern in London, Tabita Bakery in Mexico City, and a Subway franchise in Allentown, Pennsylvania.

 The Swiss Pharmacy provides high-quality medicine, both branded and generic.
 The Swiss Pharmacy accepts Bitcoins alongside traditional money, and will ship worldwide, with some exceptions that are listed on the website.